 Eating nose to tail ensures that resources that went into creating the animal are not wasted.

-You can make your meat consumption more sustainable and ethical if you let fewer parts of the animal go to waste.
+You can make your Carnivore-style consumption more sustainable and ethical if you let fewer parts of the animal go to waste.

 If you’re more efficient eating a share of one cow, it reduces your need for another.